OmarAboudou/Projet_AGL/Common/Composition System/README.md

 # Composition System

+---
 ## Injections

 System that allows for automatically searching and injecting node(s) from the surrounding of the current node.

-The considered surrounding is determined by the attributes used on the field or property.
+The considered surrounding is determined by the **InjectAttributes** used on the field or property.

+When using multiple **InjectAttributes** on a field, the considered surrounding is the union of every surroundings of every **InjectAttributes**.

 ### Attributes